 Written and produced by Holland, Dozier, Holland, the 1967 released ‘There’s A Ghost In My House’ also failed to chart Stateside.
-It nevertheless came to higher recognition 7 years after, receiving some heavy play in Northern soul clubs in Britain such as the Blackpool Mecca and Wigan Casino, therefore getting to position #3 on the UK Singles Chart.
+It nevertheless came to higher recognition 7 years after.
+Thus receiving some heavy play in Northern soul clubs in Britain such as the Blackpool Mecca and Wigan Casino.
+And, a a result, getting to position #3 on the UK Singles Chart.

 British bands such as Yacht, B.E.F. and The Fall covered it during the 80’s.